kjs29/nback/README.md

 ### - You will see that the files are downloaded
 ### - Open `main.py` and run it.

-# Or Directly download from https://kjs29.itch.io/nback
+# Or Directly download from https://kjs29.itch.io/nback (Windows only)

----
 Thank you for playing.

 Any inquiries : jsk.jinsung@gmail.com